Honeysuckle Walks

 Chaos theory boils down to the idea that the smallest change in initial conditions can have a very large, seemingly unpredictable or random impact on the outcome of the system over time.

 This is because the features in a system are interrelated and dependent on one another, i.e. they exhibit sensitive dependence—a change in one feature changes the behaviors of the other features.
 The effect of these changes then gets amplified over time.
-This is the idea of the commonly cited "butterfly effect" which theorizes that the flapping of a butterfly's wings in one part of the world can cause a hurricane in another part.

 We can predict outcomes under chaos theory